Dissipative Genesis of the Inflationary Universe: Emergence of Inflation

 \section{Emergence of Inflation}

 To reheat the Universe, the inflaton must dissipate its energy into other, possibly light and relativistic, degrees of freedom.
-Details of this depend on $\mathcal{L}_\text{int}$ and $\mathcal{L}_\text{matter}$, but we can model them by the following Friedmann and Boltzmann equations:
+Details of this depend on $\mathcal{L}_\text{int}$ and $\mathcal{L}_\text{matter}$, but we model them by the following Friedmann and Boltzmann equations:

 where $H = \dot{a}/a$ is the Hubble expansion/contraction rate, $\Gamma$ the dissipation rate, and $\rho_\text{r}$ the energy density of radiation, i.e., relativistic degrees of freedom.
+We will use the above simplified equations in our analysis, since our scenario does not rely on the details of the equations of motion, but note that it is not always possible to derive this form from the underlying Lagrangian.
+See, e.g., Refs.~\cite{Morikawa:1984dz, Morikawa:1986rp, Gleiser:1993ea, Berera:1998gx}.
 The dissipation rate $\Gamma$ may depend on the field value and the temperature if a thermal bath is populated.
-The dissipation channel may include decay, scattering, thermal friction due to sphaleron transitions, etc.
+The dissipation channel may include decay~\cite{Abbott:1982hn, Kofman:1997yn}, scattering~\cite{Moroi:2014mqa}, thermal friction due to sphaleron transitions~\cite{McLerran:1990de,Moore:2010jd,Bodeker:1999gx,Arnold:1999ux,Arnold:1999uy,Moore:2000mx,Moore:2000ara}, etc. Interesting multiple cosmological roles and underlying quantum field theoretic origin of $\Gamma$ were discussed extensively in the context of warm inflation~\cite{Berera:1995ie, Berera:1998gx, Berera:2000xz, Bartrum:2014fla, Bastero-Gil:2016mrl}.
+We do not restrict the inflation that emerges (to be shown below) to be warm or cold.
+It is possible to realize cold inflation~\cite{Matsui:2023ezh}.

-To illustrate essential points of our mechanism, we consider a toy model with a constant $\Gamma$ whereas we study a more realistic model in our accompanying paper~\cite{MPTT:full} where we delineate possible ultraviolet completion of the models to explain a rather large coupling required for the mechanism to work.
+To illustrate essential points of our mechanism, we consider a toy model with a constant $\Gamma$, whereas we study a more realistic model in our companion paper~\cite{Matsui:2023ezh}, where we delineate possible ultraviolet completion of the models to explain a rather large coupling required for the mechanism to work.

-The set of equations of motion above can also be used to study the dynamics just after the creation of the Universe.
-We find that inflation longer than 60 e-folding is possible after undergoing a single or multiple bounces depending on the parameters.
+We use the set of equations of motion above to study the dynamics just after the creation of the Universe.
+We find that inflation longer than 60 e-folding is possible after undergoing single or multiple bounces depending on the parameters.
 Two such examples are shown in Fig.~\ref{fig:dissipative_genesis}.
 We have confirmed that qualitatively similar solutions are obtained even if we multiply $\Gamma$ with a ``window function'' to suppress dissipation when the effective mass of $\phi$ is negative or small.